 Cigars: Revised & Updated

-This beautiful book is very recent (2009), unlike most of other books in our selection.
-Written by a renowned cigar expert, Vahé Gérard, it deals with the history and traditions of cigars.
+Written by a renowned cigar expert, Vahé Gérard, Cigars: Revised & Updated deals with the history and traditions of cigars.
 There are some great photographs made by Matthieu Prier.
-Cigars: Revised & Updated concentrates more on Cuban cigars.
+Cigars: Revised & Updated concentrates mostly on Cuban cigars.
+Unfortunately, this one is pretty expensive, but it makes a great coffee table book for any aficionado who is looking for a great collector’s item.

 Order from Amazon…